byjg/php-anydataset-nosql/docs/AwsDynamoDbKeyValue.md

 ## Preparing to use DynamoDb

-DynamoDb stores the information slightly different than a model dto structure.
+DynamoDb stores the information slightly different from a model dto structure.

 Here an example how DynamoDb requires a model: